heliocloud-data/cloudcatalog/docs/Notes.md

 ## Developer's Guide

-To build this, first install build tools (if not yet done), then build, then test the wheel
+To build this, first install build tools (if not yet done), then build, then test the wheel.
+Updated Sept 2024.

 * python -m build